Ralh19/Merlin-s-Demon-War/README.md

 ## Introduction :

 This project is a simple Interactive Combat Card Game that was one of the assignments I had to deliver during the Free Online Course ["INTRODUCTION TO VIDEO GAMES CREATION"](https://cambridge-academy-of-gaming-and-innovation.teachable.com/p/introduction-to-video-games-creation) proposed by ["XAMK South-Eastern Finland University of Applied Sciences"](https://www.xamk.fi/en/frontpage/) (35 ECTS).
-With this project, I was able to discover the basics of Unity Engine / C#, and thus develop my first mobile application.
+With this project, I was able to discover the basics of Unity Engine / C#.

 ---
 ## How to Play :